-Thirty-nine percent of surveyed real estate professionals nationwide expect home values to decrease over the next six months; Sixty-four percent disapprove of Obama’s performance as President; Mitt Romney edges out Barack Obama
+Thirty-seven percent of surveyed real estate professionals nationwide expect home values to increase; Sixty-four percent disapprove of Obama’s performance as President; Mitt Romney edges out Barack Obama

-HomeGain, one of the first companies to provide free instant home valuations online, announced the results of its nationwide first quarter 2011 home values survey.
-Over 750 real estate agents and brokers and over 1,600 homeowners were surveyed.
+HomeGain, one of the first companies to provide free instant home valuations online, announced the results of its nationwide first quarter 2012 home values survey.
+Over 400 real estate agents and brokers and over 1,700 homeowners were surveyed.
 We also released the regional results of the first quarter 2012 HomeGain home values survey.

-Seventeen percent of real estate professionals expect home values to increase in the next six months, up from 12 percent last quarter.
-Twenty-four percent of homeowners expect home values to increase in the next six months, up from 22 percent last quarter.
+Twenty-two percent of real estate professionals expect home values to decrease in the next six months, down from 42 percent from last quarter.
+Twenty-nine percent of homeowners expect home values to decrease in the next six months, down from 37 percent from last quarter.

-Forty-three percent of agents and brokers surveyed indicated that they “strongly disapproved” and 21 percent “somewhat disapproved” of Barack Obama’s performance as President, earning him a 64 percent disapproval rating versus the 58 percent disapproval rating of agents and brokers surveyed in the first quarter last year.
-Last quarter the President had a 68 percent disapproval rating among agents and brokers.
+Fifty-two percent of agents and brokers surveyed indicated that they “strongly disapproved” and 14 percent “somewhat disapproved” of Barack Obama’s performance as President, earning him a 66 percent disapproval rating, an increase of two percent in the disapproval rating of agents and brokers surveyed in the first quarter of 2011.
+In the fourth quarter of 2011, the President had a 70 percent disapproval rating among agents and brokers.

-Thirty-nine percent of homeowners “strongly disapproved” and 19 percent “somewhat disapproved” of the President’s performance, earning him a 58 percent disapproval rating.
-The President had a 60 percent disapproval rating last quarter among surveyed homeowners with 42 percent “strongly disapproving”.
-The Rasmussen Daily Presidential Approval Index taken during the same period as the HomeGain First Quarter 2011 Home Values Survey indicated that the President’s average disapproval rating was 52 percent with an average of 39 percent “strongly disapproving” of his performance.
+Forty-one percent of homeowners “strongly disapproved” and 15 percent “somewhat disapproved” of the President’s performance, earning him a 56 percent disapproval rating.
+The President had a 60 percent disapproval rating last quarter among surveyed homeowners with 44 percent “strongly disapproving.”
+The Rasmussen Daily Presidential Approval Index taken during the same period as the HomeGain First Quarter 2012 Home Values Survey indicated that the President’s average disapproval rating was 52 percent with an average of 42 percent “strongly disapproving” of his performance.

 Below are the top states where real estate professionals and home owners think home prices will rise and fall over the next six months.